What does it mean to be inclusive secular?

 There are a few steps to joining RHC:

 Step 1: Submit an application.
 After we've had time to review your application we will contact you to set up a Zoom call with a few of our members to discuss RHC in detail.

 Step 2: Attend at least one in-person Meet & Greet to make sure you feel we are the right fit for your family.

 Step 3: Attend an orientation meeting regarding RHC policies, registration process, and member responsibilities.

-Step 4: Pay for administrative and facility fees.
-Fees cover rental costs, website fees, and supplies as needed and then your family will then be added to the community and have access to class registration, meet-ups, field trips, clubs, and other activities.
+Step 4: Pay the community contribution, and then your family will be added to the community and have access to class registration, meet-ups, field trips, clubs, and other activities.